 I went back to Action Park several more times over the years and always wanted to do it again.
 I was always disappointed because it was never open.
 It took some guts to ride that thing and wanted to test myself.
 I remember going in 1996 just before it was sold and it was still there, but it looked like an old, dried up relic of foregone days.
 It made me sad.
 But at least I can say I rode it!

-Also near the entrance was the Alpine Ski Slide, the most popular attraction at the park.
-The Alpine Ski Slides were 3 long concrete troughs that winded their way down one of the ski slopes.
+Also near the entrance was the Alpine Ski Slide, arguably the most popular attraction at the park.
+The Alpine Ski Slides were three long concrete troughs that winded their way down one of the ski slopes.
 You would ride to the top on a ski lift (the only one running) and slide down on a flat cart that had wheels and a handbrake.
 The trip up to the top was very long, maybe 8 to 10 minutes.
-At the top you had to jump off the ski lift chair before your chair left the unloading area.
+At the little Alpine Slide outpost, you had to jump off the ski lift chair before your chair left this unloading area.
 The stop for the Alpine Slides was just a midpoint stop really, the lift continued all the way to the top of the mountain.
 If you didn’t manage to scamper off the lift, then you were in store for a long lonesome trip.

 At the beginning of the slides, people were greeted to a lovely series of photos containing the horrible scrapes of past riders.
 They show these so you won’t screw around while traveling down the hill.
 I was pretty young the first time I rode, so the photos scared the hell out of me and I burst into tears yelling “I don’t wanna ride!”
 I eventually did, and it wasn’t bad.